US banking market, mapped

 • Find the buyer.
 For the top 10, vendor decisions sit in the parent’s corporate IT, vendor-management, and risk functions.
 For community banks, the buyer is often the bank’s COO, head of operations, or president.
 We map both layers and ship verified contacts for whichever layer matches your motion.

 • Refresh on a rolling schedule.
-FDIC publishes call-report data quarterly; we refresh against the universe of US businesses on a monthly schedule, which catches branch closures and openings between FDIC releases.
+We refresh the contact graph monthly against the universe of US businesses, which catches branch closures and openings on a faster cadence than quarterly call-report cycles.

 • Hold credit unions separately.
-The 4,600 NCUA-chartered credit unions are a different regulator, a different core-banking vendor landscape, and a different buying motion.
-They live on our sister credit-unions page, not this one.
+The roughly 4,600 NCUA-chartered credit unions are a different regulator, a different core-banking vendor landscape, and a different buying motion.
+They live on a separate page, not this one.

 Want the cut by state, asset tier, or charter type?
 Ask.
 We do not hide the working.